Google Translate Alignment

 What is Augmentative and Alternative Communication (AAC)?

 Encompassing facial expressions, sign languages, aided modes, and more, augmentative and alternative communication (AAC) refers to the diversity of ways someone can communicate beyond spoken language.
 In the United States, more than 2 million children and adults currently use AAC as a means to communicate on a daily basis.
-Learn more about AAC in this overview webinar
+Learn more about AAC in this overview webinar.

 United States Society for Augmentative and Alternative Communication